Apache Druid

 Start up Druid services using the automatic single-machine configuration.
 This configuration includes default settings that are appropriate for this tutorial, such as loading the druid-multi-stage-query extension by default so that you can use the MSQ task engine.

-You can view that setting and others in the configuration files in the conf/druid/auto.
+You can view the default settings in the configuration files located in conf/druid/auto.

-From the apache-druid-25.0.0 package root, run the following command:
+From the apache-druid-29.0.0 package root, run the following command:

 ./bin/start-druid